hundredrabbits/Pino/XOXO.md

 ## Points

-1. the emotionally challenging parts of being an independent artist, or some aspect of it,
+1. The emotionally challenging parts of being an independent artist, or some aspect of it.
-2. why it matters enough to you to keep doing it
+2. Why it matters enough to you to keep doing i.

 ## Arc